2021 Abu Dhabi Grand Prix

 The 2021 Abu Dhabi Grand Prix (officially known as the Formula 1 Etihad Airways Abu Dhabi Grand Prix 2021) was a Formula One motor race held on 12 December 2021 at the Yas Marina Circuit in Abu Dhabi, United Arab Emirates.
 Contested over a distance of 58 laps, the race was the twenty-second and final round of the 2021 Formula One World Championship.
 The race decided both the Drivers' and Constructors' championships; Max Verstappen and Lewis Hamilton both had 369.5 points coming into the race.

-Hamilton led most of the race and appeared on course to win what would have been a record eighth World Drivers' Championship having taken the lead at the start of the race at turn 1 on the first lap, Verstappen won the race on the final lap with an overtake for the lead on title rival Hamilton, after a controversial safety car restart in the last moments of the race.
-The FIA thus conducted an inquiry into the race which led to a restructuring of race control including the replacement of Michael Masi as race director and amendments to the safety car rules.
-That inquiry subsequently concluded that the race officials had misapplied the then-regulations due to human error, but confirmed the results.
+Hamilton led most of the race and appeared on course to win the title.
+Verstappen overtook Hamilton on the final lap after a disputed safety car restart in the last moments of the race.
+The dispute stemmed from race director Michael Masi's decision to allow only a partial number of lapped cars to un-lap themselves before the restart, a move that was seen as inconsistent with usual race procedures and sparked debate over whether it was done to influence the outcome of the championship.

+The FIA conducted an inquiry into the race, confirming Verstappen as the winner and validating the championship results.
+The report concluded that race director Michael Masi acted in good faith with differing interpretations of the rules contributing to confusion, particularly regarding the safety car unlapping procedure.
+The inquiry also led to Masi's removal as race director and prompted recommendations to clarify safety car regulations and limit team-radio communications with race control.
+Controversy stemming from Masi's actions significantly contributed to the direction of reforms aimed at restructuring and modernising race operations by Mohammed Ben Sulayem during his tenure as FIA President.